 The boots belonged to the golden-haired soldier.
 He gazed down at her, his grim face splashed with blood.
 His eyes were red-rimmed and wary.
 Up close, he looked even more imposing than from across the battlefield.
 The man wore a fur mantle about his shoulders, which only contributed to his general impression of being massive and armored and dangerous.
 He looked like a bear, Kate thought.
 A grumpy bear, she amended.
 He frowned at her in a most intimidating way.

 “Hello,” Kate said, nervously.
 When the bear-soldier said nothing, she added, “I’m sorry.
 Too much fire and not enough ice.
-My spells are a little off right now.
+I seem to be scaring away the… the energy.
+From the Fade, I mean.
 I think it’s the mark.”

 The man’s brows drew together slightly.
 Kate realized she was babbling and shut her mouth at once.
 She tried to stand, but found her feet were still unsteady.